Nolan Gorman Player Props: Cardinals vs. Pirates

-Nolan Gorman -- with an on-base percentage of .279 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Roansy Contreras on the hill, on June 2 at 7:05 PM ET.
+On Saturday, Nolan Gorman (.250 on-base percentage in past 10 games, 111 points below season-long percentage) and the St. Louis Cardinals play the Pittsburgh Pirates, whose starting pitcher will be Luis Ortiz.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his most recent game (0-for-3 with an RBI) against the Royals.
+In his last game, he had two hits (going 2-for-5 with an RBI) against the Pirates.

 Nolan Gorman Game Info & Props vs. the Pirates